Observability Robustness under Sensor Failures: a Computational Perspective: Computational Perspective of Problems 2 and 4

-From the aforementioned results, it can be declaimed that, $\bar C^{\intercal}$ has $q$ linearly dependent columns, if and only if the digraph $\cal G$ has an $k$-clique.
-Indeed, from Fact 1), if $\bar C^{\intercal}$ has $q$ linearly dependent columns, then such columns must form a circuit of $\bar C^{\intercal}$.
-Otherwise, $\bar C^{\intercal}$ has a circuit with cardinality less than $q$.
+From the aforementioned results, it can be declared that, $\tilde C^{\intercal}$ (as well as $\bar C^{\intercal}$) has $q$ linearly dependent columns, if and only if the digraph $\cal G$ has an $k$-clique.
+Indeed, from Fact 1), if $\tilde C^{\intercal}$ has $q$ linearly dependent columns, then such columns must form a circuit of $\tilde C^{\intercal}$.
+Otherwise, $\tilde C^{\intercal}$ has a circuit with cardinality less than $q$.
 With Fact 3), the `only if' direction is obtained.
 The `if' direction comes directly from Fact 2).